 It also reduces your cutting time while making repetitive cuts, at the same distance and depth without making repeated measurements, when used with a T-slide.
 Moreover, you just have to buy its accessories to expand its functionality!

 It saves hours of your research as most of a table saw’s aspects have been compiled in a single page.
-In addition to this, here is a comprehensive review of 6 of the more popular table saws in the market to help you with your decision.
+In addition to this, here is a comprehensive review of 6 of the more popular devices in the market to help you with your decision.